Requiem

-Hughen/Starkweather's video Requiem was shown at the Contemporary Jewish Museum (please link to CJM SF home page), San Francisco, from Nov 2016 through June 2017 as part of The Yud Video Project and the exhibition From Generation to Generation: Inherited Memory and Contemporary Art.
+Hughen/Starkweather's video Requiem was shown at the Contemporary Jewish Museum, San Francisco, from Nov 2016 through June 2017 in the exhibition From Generation to Generation: Inherited Memory and Contemporary Art.

-As part of the Bay Bridge Project, Hughen/Starkweather spent over a year researching the bridge, its history, and its future.
+As part of their Bay Bridge Project, Hughen/Starkweather spent years researching the bridge, its history, and its future.
 The artists conducted personal interviews with bridge architects and engineers; they researched commute patterns, environmental data, topographical maps and diagrams, architecture and engineering drawings, and historic and current photographs.
 They toured the construction site multiple times via foot, boat, and construction elevator (to the top of the 20-story tower scaffolding).
 See more images from that project here.

 Still from Hughen/Starkweather, Requiem, video, 5 min, 2013